 In recent years and thanks to our wonderful Club Patrons and the hard work of our hospitality assistant cum gardener, we have begun the mammoth task of getting the walled kitchen garden back in action.
 Now we can grow the majority of our own fresh produce, saving unnecessary packaging being brought over from the mainland.
 We already use many of the naturally growing ingredients in our cooking, with our top foodies and caterers Monica Wilde, The Edible Flower and Lottie Brook choosing to forage for what they need - be it herbs, salads, garnishes, flowers and fruit; seaweeds, wild mussels and clams; or fresh wallaby meat for stews and mince!

 Another plan on the horizon will be to set up some bee hives and one day have our own Lambay honey.

 COMPOST & RECYCLING

 Another reason for limiting what we bring over from the mainland is the packaging - everything on Lambay must be recycled or composted, and there is limited space for storage.
 What cannot be recycled must eventually be returned to the mainland, so we keep this to a minimum.

 Throughout 2016 we invested in a glass crusher and another for plastics and metals.
 Each kitchen on Lambay has an organised waste system, with separate compartments for Tins/Cans, Plastics, Glass, Paper/Card and Skip Waste.
-For food we have Compost and Cooked Waste, the former going onto our composting heaps and the latter going to the birds and the lobsters (assuming there is any left after our island husky Echo gets her treat!).
+For food we have Compost and Cooked Waste, the former going onto our composting heaps and the latter going to the chickens, birds and the lobsters.

 The first wine turbine was installed on Lambay as far back as the 1980's.
 We have since added solar panels and in 2016 we updated the equipment to a far more efficient system which now powers the Castle hot water and heating, as well as the entire island's electricity.